Wednesday, May 8, 2024

 eHH

 I bought my last jacket early in 2020 from a new collection.
 It’s called Classic Mardi Gras Confetti.
-This jacket is to wear for my 90th birthday celebrations.
-Well, that’s not going to happen.
-The birthday will happen in October, but the celebrations will be postponed until October 2021 – 91 will be the new 90.
+This jacket was to wear for my 90th birthday celebrations.
+Well, that didn’t happen.
+The birthday happened in October, but the celebrations were postponed until October 2021 – 91 was the new 90.
 My jacket arrived with a handwritten note from Michael wishing me an early 90th birthday – I’ll treasure that note.

 Then I get up, get dressed and put on a beautiful Trimdin jacket to start the day.